-Of the very simplest, plain-turning type, as supplied the lathe was mounted on cast-iron standard and driven by a rather light, treadle-driven 20.5-inch diameter flywheel assembly.
+To date just two examples of the Jarratt have been found, one a conventional gap-bed, backgeared and screwcutting model and one of the very simplest, plain-turning type.
+Both were supplied mounted on cast-iron standards bolted directly to the bed and driven by a rather light, treadle-driven 20.5-inch diameter flywheel assembly.

-With a centre height of 3.25", a capacity of around 15" between centres and fitted with a slow-speed backgear, it was aimed squarely at the amateur market and would have been useful for both wood and metal turning - though the latter would have required the purchase of an expensive compound slide-rest assembly, these often costing a good 20% or more extra over the basic machine tool.
-Fitted with the usual - and essential - long-travel top slide the slide rest had its feed screws fitted with crank handles and lacked micrometer dials - though as these were rarely fitted at the time to other than far more expensive models, the first owner would surely not have missed their absence.
+With a centre height of 3.25", a capacity of around 15" between centres and fitted with a slow-speed backgear, the plain-turning model was aimed squarely at the amateur market and would have been useful for both wood and metal turning - though the latter would have required the purchase of an expensive compound slide-rest assembly, these often costing a good 20% or more extra over the price of a basic model.
+Fitted with the usual - and essential - long-travel top slide, the slide rest had its feed screws fitted with contemporary and popular (though awkward-to -use) crank handles and lacked micrometer dials - though as these were rarely fitted at the time to other than far more expensive models, the first owner would surely not have missed their absence.

 Although backgeared, the gears used seem to have been "as cast" and not machined, again, a common feature of less-expense lathes and something of a tribute to the casting skills of small foundries that they worked at all.